-- Employment/Industrial.
+Employment/Industrial.
 There is strong potential for mixed employment and industrial development, considering the increasing demand for, and limited supply of, high-quality buildable employment land in the region, particularly large sites.

-Target tenants for industrial spaces include tech companies, logistics, light or advanced manufacturing, R&D, software/media design, professional and business services, healthcare, etc. - Tech Clusters.
+- Tech Clusters.
 Sherwood is centrally located between existing tech clusters in Wilsonville and the Sunset Corridor, and developers are looking for opportunities elsewhere in the region.
 The Sherwood area is beginning to draw interest from existing tech companies in Hillsboro and elsewhere.

-- Wine Businesses.
+Since 2021, Sherwood has attracted advanced manufacturing companies include Lam Research, NSI Manufacturing, and Olympus Controls. - Wine Businesses.
 The wine industry is an important part of the local and regional economy which may dovetail with industrial, retail, and hospitality uses in Sherwood. - Hospitality.
 Hotels are in demand in the region, and Sherwood is well positioned with its proximity to wine country and Highway 99W.
 However, other cities to the south are better located for an immersive wine country experience.
 New hotels in Sherwood will likely be feasible as a follow-on use once employment growth occurs, and the market is proven. - Retail.
-Sherwood should focus on convenience-based retail, such as grocery and health and personal care, as well as neighborhood-serving retail, such as foodservice and drinking places, either as neighborhood-centers or main street corridor approach that diversifies the retail mix and supports the growth independent retailers and restaurateurs.
+Sherwood should focus on convenience-based retail, such as grocery and health and personal care, as well as neighborhood-serving retail, such as food service and drinking places.